zelanko/sql-docs.pt-br/docs/t-sql/statements/alter-database-transact-sql-compatibility-level.md

 ### <a name="b-ignoring-the-set-language-statement-except-under-compatibility-level-120"></a>B. Ignorando a instrução SET LANGUAGE, exceto no nível de compatibilidade 120

-A consulta a seguir ignora a instrução SET LANGUAGE, exceto no nível de compatibilidade 120.
+A consulta a seguir ignora a instrução `SET LANGUAGE`, exceto no nível de compatibilidade 120.

 ```sql
 SET DATEFORMAT dmy;